Table of contents

 There are two approaches to gathering this information: primary (research you do yourself) and secondary research (public-facing research compiled by a third party).

 - Email and online surveys

 - One-on-one interviews

 - Internal data (in-house information on your customers)

-- Research from other organizations or companies
+- Research from other organisations or companies

 - Specific keyword searches on Google for terms and competitors relevant to your market

 By searching Google for keywords that you know your customers are already using to find businesses like yours on the web, you can analyse competitors, understand how they are messaging to their customer base, and gain ideas on how to refine this for your purposes.